Communication Design

 Prerequisites: Sophomore Core studios.
 Semester 1 or equivalent are prerequisite for semester 2.

-Advanced Typography
+Typography III

 The course provides a better understanding of typography anatomy through the design of typefaces.
 Students will work, during the first half of the course on preparatory exercises aimed to understand how a type-designer approaches the design of type families.
 During the second part of the course they will develop in autonomy a personal project and design a typeface that could be applied to magazine titles, graphics for exhibitions or visual identity.